JiahaoShen0510/CNN-Food-101-Model/README.md

 The model reaches the overall 71.24% accuracy rate on the test set.

 The whole training is completed on the Google Colab.

+### Update:
+Build the model with the more complex EfficientNet B3, and the model reaches the